-If I look at my portfolio from my first year of investment, I am pleased that I have already accumulated 2,894 Swiss francs in new cash.
+If Dr. Hermann J. Stern looks at his portfolio from his first year of investment, he is pleased that he has already accumulated 2,894 Swiss francs in new cash.
 What was the cause for this joyous surprise?
 Very simple: dividends.

 Dividends are often overlooked when they are issued.
 Look at the Japanese stock index and you will see that it’s at a lower level than twenty years ago.
 The fact that you receive dividends every year and can buy stocks at relatively cheap prices is often forgotten.